 Choosing an engagement ring is one of the biggest purchasing decisions one will often have to make in a relationship.
 It’s the symbol of a commitment and marks the beginning of the rest of your lives together.
 For such a monumental occasion, nothing less than perfect will do!

 However, when it comes down to weighing the options, figuring out how to pick an engagement ring can be a complex task.
-There are so many different things to consider – from practicalities like your budget to understanding lab diamonds vs. real diamonds, to assessing all options for setting style.
+There are so many different things to consider – from practicalities like your budget to understanding lab diamonds vs. real diamonds, to assessing all options for engagement ring settings.

 We’re here to guide you through the steps of choosing an engagement ring, with helpful tips for every part from research to buying.
 There is a perfect ring out there for everyone.
 With the right research and planning, you are sure to find something that is beautiful, expressive, and uniquely you.